karledenstal/sinkofscrubbing/README.md

 A simple mod for Skyrim Special Edition that makes the Wash basins in the game usable.
 Gives the player a choice of either grooming themselves or refreshing themselves.

 Provides small buffs when cleaning to give a small incentive to doing so.
 Mostly made for immersion/roleplay purposes.
-Also provides a nice little message after refreshing/grooming.
+Also provides a nice little message after refreshing yourself.

 Does not come with any animations or anything like that to avoid placing markers, as well as to keep it simple and straight-forward.
 Mod is open source so feel free to expand upon it if you wish, permissions are all open.